Lucia's Blog: 2020-03-22

 Though our Father's world might rebel at His Word and divine authority and though men might change God’s standards of principles of righteousness calling evil good and good evil; changing darkness for light and light for darkness; bitter for sweet and sweet for bitter; and being wise and clever in their own eyes, God’s Word and divine principles of righteousness will be settled forever in heaven.

 We must keep crying aloud the Message of the Gospel to them and not hold it back.
-We must lift up our voices like a trumpet, declaring all people their sins and transgressions that they might come to know God's goodness and grace and repent that He might save us from our sins and folly.
+We must lift our voices like a trumpet, declaring all people their sins and transgressions that they might come to know God's goodness and grace and repent that He might save us from our sins and folly.

 "Grace to you and peace be multiplied in the knowledge of God and of Jesus our Lord; seeing that his divine power hath granted unto us all things that pertain unto life and godliness, through the knowledge of him that called us by his own glory and virtue; whereby he hath granted unto us his precious and exceeding great promises; that through these ye may become partakers of the divine nature, having escaped from the corruption that is in the world by lust" (2 Peter 1:2-4).